The listings featured on this site are from companies from which this site receives compensation. Read the

 Most food wastage occurs before it reaches our mouths, and consumer cosmetic standards play a huge role in this.
 We’re all guilty of turning away food on the shelves because it doesn’t look a certain way, but supermarkets also do the same.

 Around 20-40% of all fruit and vegetables are wasted by retailers.
-We care too much what our food looks like, so supermarkets don’t want to display “ugly produce” either — for fear of us not buying it.
+We care too much about what our food looks like, so supermarkets don’t want to display “ugly produce” either — for fear of us not buying it.
 As a result, retailers generate 1.6 million tons of food waste per year.

 6. The Modern Consumer Cares Too Much About Labels